skossan/Siralim_Ultimate_AutoBattler/README.md

 If the process is found and you enable the script it will automatically send keystrokes for the letter *E* over and over to that process.
 This *simulates* holding E and enables you to do other things while the game presses E for you.

-If the script can't find the process you will see an error message stating that the game isn't running.0
+If the script can't find the process you will see an error message stating that the game isn't running.

+## Why does the script get stuck during combat?
+This is how the game is designed and the script is not at fault.
+To get the most out of this script you want to use **macros**.
+Set up your conditions using the macro editor then set *macro* as your default option.
+If your macros gets stuck then manual input is required.

 ## Screenshots